tjol/ckdl/README.md

  * Python
  * C++20

+The C and C++ parts are built with CMake.

+To install the Python bindings, run

+    pip install ckdl

-For details about how to build and use ckdl, check out the [documentation on RTD](https://ckdl.readthedocs.io/en/latest/index.html) or under `doc/` in this repository.
+For more details about how to build and use ckdl, check out the [documentation on RTD](https://ckdl.readthedocs.io/en/latest/index.html) or under `doc/` in this repository.